If you have had a tubal ligation with tubal clips and are looking at getting the clips removed then you are in luck!

 Clips that usually fall off the tubes don’t usually cause problems.
 Most of them fall…or migrate… harmlessly in front or in back of the uterus.
 If they are not in the pelvis…they are often safely picked up by the omental fat.

 Filshie clips commonly fall off the tubes.
 In our patients, we observe this approximately 10% of the time.
 We have never seen a Hulka clip fall off or migrate.

 What Happens If You Can’t Find A Clip?

 We know the common hiding spots when clips migrate but we always advise our patients we cannot guarantee with 100% certainty that we can find both …. or all tubal clips.
 If a patient wants to become pregnant then finding the tubal clip is not critical.
 The tubes and uterus dont move.
 We can always find and repair the tubes.

 Removing Tubal Clips

 Many people mistakenly believe a tubal clip ligation can be reversed simply by removing the clips.
 Unfortunately reversal of tubal clips is not that simple.

-The tubal clips must be removed, the closed edges of the tube reopened, and the tubal edges rejoined though microsurgical tubal reversal.
+The tubal clip must be surgically removed from the fallopian tube.
+The closed edges of the tube on each side of the clip must be surgically reopened, and the tubal edges rejoined though microsurgical tubal reversal.